 The Minivan Camper

 When we are not out cruising on our boat, this is how we land travel — by minivan camper.
-We wanted a reliable car with good gas mileage that also allows us to sleep in it on occasion and the Toyota Sienna fit that bill (also scroll down to see how we rented a Nissan Pathfinder and set it up to sleep in for a week).
+We wanted a reliable car with good gas mileage that also allows us to sleep in it on occasion and the Toyota Sienna fit that bill (scroll down to see how we set up a rented Nissan Pathfinder to sleep in for a week).

 Of course, a bigger van or small RV would be a lot more comfortable but it wouldn’t get great gas mileage or easily fit in an average parking space, and most of the time this is still our everyday grocery-getter.
 Also sleeping incognito in a minivan is much easier than in an obvious camper van.
 When we are camping there is no need to set up a tent and the bed is very comfortable!